christianhaitian/EmulationStation-fcamod/README.md

 - Don't keep in memory the cache of image filenames when launching games -> It takes a lot of memory for nothing.
 - Skip parsing 'downloaded_images' and 'media' folders ( better loading time )
 - Added option "Optimize images Vram Use" : Don't load an image in it source resolution if it needs to be displayed smaller -> Resize images in memory to save VRAM.
 Introduce longer image loading time, but less VRAM use.
+- Fixed video starting : Videos started fading even if the video was not available yet ( but not really fading : there was no blending ).
+- Software clipping : Avoid rendering clipped items -> They were previously clipped by OpenGl scissors.
+- Carousel animation was corrupted if the carousel has to display only one item with <maxLogoCount>1</maxLogoCount>
+- Font : Optimization when calculating text extend.
+- If XML writer fails, the gamelist.xml file become empty and set to 0Kb -> Added a mecanism to secure that.
+Also, previous gamelist.xml version is saved as gamelist.xml.old.

 **Menus :**
 - Cleaned menus + changed menu item order (by interest).